 Norris Geyser Basin: Beautiful But Deadly

-Located 30 miles north from Old Faithful and 27 miles east from Yellowstone West Entrance in Montana, Norris Geyser Basin resides on the rim of the active Yellowstone Caldera.
+Located 30 miles north of Old Faithful and 27 miles east from Yellowstone West Entrance in Montana, Norris Geyser Basin resides on the rim of the active Yellowstone Caldera.
 The basin owes its volatile hydrothermal activity to two faults that intersect with the caldera ring.
 This combination leads to frequent earthquakes, temperature fluctuations, and even the destruction and creation of new hot springs and geysers.
 The fault system also causes Norris’ geysers and springs to have average temperatures hotter than anywhere else in Yellowstone.
 The blending of extreme heat, water, and unusual ground chemistry results in Norris’ unique acidic geysers.

 Norris is a danger zone.
 A majority of the springs and fumaroles have surface temperatures above boiling point, 212° F at this altitude.
 Acidic levels in pools and geysers vary in strength and is similar to lemon juice or vinegar.
 In addition to these two deadly factors, I think what most people don’t realize is that the ground is very unstable.
 Hot water churns in the underground, dissolving minerals and rock and creates pockets of unstable terrain.
-The water flows the surface and form mineral crusts on the edge of pools, creating a kind of ledge over the pool.
+The water flows the surface and forms mineral crusts on the edge of pools, creating a kind of ledge over the pool.
 This false ground is what usually gets people who tempt fate and want to near the edge of the of a boiling pool.
 I would hope that these things would scare you away, but if it doesn’t then the $1000 fine for leaving the boardwalk should.

 Regardless of the risk, Norris Geyser Basin is a wondrous beauty to behold.
 Hitch and I went early in the morning when crowds were light.
 From the top of the hill near the information center, we watched steam billow from the basin, then waft through the wind like air elementals.
 The sheer number and variety of hydrothermal features surprised us and walking through the terrain felt otherworldly.

 Of the two sub-areas within Norris, Porcelain Basin contains a spectrum of colors, seething vapors, and pungent smells.
 From Porcelain Overlook, milky blue pools filled with silica give a false sense of calm.
-I need only look toward the geysers in the distance to be reminded that I’m walking along a volcanic landscape.
+I need only look at the geysers in the distance to be reminded that I’m walking along a volcanic landscape.
 Streaks of orange, white, green, black, and yellow paint the landscape as thermophiles bloom with life within the boiling acidic soup.

 As we wandered through we found Constant Geyser in the middle of its eruption, her outbursts of water sporadic and never quite the same from one moment to the next.
 Nearby, the run-off channels from Whirligig and Pinwheel Geyser form a strange colorful ribbon upon the landscape.
 Just beyond we listened to the pop-pop-popping sounds of Crackling Lake coming from the edges of its hazy light blue waters.
 As we reached the junction toward Back Basin, we found Porcelain Springs full of a milky blue chemical mix of sulfur, arsenic, and boron.